josephmate/josephmate.github.io/_posts/2022-04-14-max-connections.md

 # Theoretical Max

 Some think the limit 2<sup>16</sup>=65,536 because that's all the ports available in the TCP spec.
-That is true for a single client making outgoing connections to a single IP, port pair.
+That limit is true for a single client making outgoing connections to a single IP, port pair.
-For instance, my laptop will only be able to make 65,536 connections to 172.217.13.174 (google.com)
+For instance, my laptop will only be able to make 65,536 connections to 172.217.13.174:443 (google.com:443)
-(probably a lot less because they will block me before I reach 65k connections).
+Google would probably block me before I reached 65k connections.
-So if you have a use case with intense intertwined communication between two machines using more than 65K concurrent connections, the client will need to connect from a second IP address.
+So if you have a use case with intense intertwined communication between two machines using more than 65K concurrent connections, the client will need to connect from a second IP address, or the server needs to make a second port available.

 For a server listening on a port, each incoming connection *DOES NOT* consume a port on the server.
 The server only consumes the one port that it is listening on.
 Secondly connections will be coming from multiple IP addresses.
 In the best case the server will be able to listen to all IP addresses, coming from all ports.

-Each packet has:
+Each tcp connection is uniquely defined by:
 1. 32 bit source IP (the IP address the connection is coming from)
 2. 16 bit source port (the port on the source IP address the connection is coming from)
 3. 32 bit destination IP (the IP address the connection is going to)
 4. 16 bit destination port (the port on the destination IP address the connection is going to)

-Then theoretical limit is 2<sup>48</sup> which is about 1 quadrillion because:
+Then theoretical limit a server can support on a single port is 2<sup>48</sup> which is about 1 quadrillion because:

+1. The server distinguishes the connections from clients' source IPs and the source ports
 1. [number of source IP addresses]x[num of source ports]
-2. because the server multiplexes the connections from the client using that.
 3. 32 bits for the address and 16 bits for the port
-4. Putting that all together: 2<sup>32</sup> * 2<sup>16</sup> =  2<sup>48</sup>.
+4. Putting that all together: 2<sup>32</sup> x 2<sup>16</sup> =  2<sup>48</sup>.
-5. Which is about a quadrillion (log(2<sup>48</sup> - 1)/log(10)=14.449)!
+5. Which is about a quadrillion (log(2<sup>48</sup>)/log(10)=14.449)!

 # Practical Limit
-To understand the practical limit,
+To understand an optimistic practical limit,
 I put together some experiments trying to open as many TCP connections and have the server send and receive a message on each connection.
 The workload is nowhere near as practical as